Sonny Liston vs. Cassius Clay: The fight

+Aftermath

 Clay had to be persuaded to hold the traditional post-fight press conference.
 He called the writers "hypocrites" and said, "Look at me.
 Not a mark on me.
 I could never be an underdog.
 I am too great.
 Hail the champion!"

 On February 27, 1964, Clay announced that he was a member of the Nation of Islam.
 His membership in the group was first disclosed the previous night at the group's annual national convention in Chicago by Nation of Islam leader Elijah Muhammad.

 "I began worshiping this way five years ago when I heard a fellow named Elijah Muhammad on the radio talking about the virtues of the Islam religion," Clay said.
 "I also listened to his ministers.
 No one could prove him or them wrong, so I decided to join."

 Clay started going by the name Cassius X, as members of the organization adopt the last name X because they no longer want to bear names handed down by former slave-owning families.

 On March 1, 1964, Ed Sullivan said on his show: "I saw the Liston-Clay fight.
 This was a stinker of all-time.
 I swear The Beatles could beat the two of 'em!
 No kidding!"
 The Beatles had been on The Ed Sullivan Show twice in February.
 During their second appearance, which aired February 16 from Miami, Sullivan actually had Liston and Joe Louis—who were in the audience—stand up for applause; the group also visited Clay's training center later in the week.

 On March 6, 1964, Elijah Muhammad announced in a recorded statement played over the radio that Clay would be renamed Muhammad Ali.
 Muhammad means "worthy of all praises", and Ali means "most high".

-Did Liston's corner deliberately blind Clay?